rohiththehacker/itisagoodpage/README.md

 <strong> caution: <em> please pardon me for any mistake that arrives during the execution of this code.
 And note that this is only for educational purposes and it is also free to copy , alter and dirtribute.</em> </strong>

-As we know that cyber threats are common today - their are more
+As we know that cyber threats are common today - their are more common threats such as given below: